niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 I finished reading _Pride and Prejudice_ when sick and I really enjoyed it.
 It is set in the Regency era in Britain of which I know next to nothing so I decided to also watch the movie.
 The movie, as it turns out, is not set in the regency era but it is a good movie nonetheless.

 Having read the book, I ended up skipping a lot.
 Mrs. Bennett makes it specially hard to watch.
-I couldn't stand to watch her make a fool of herself so I ended up just skipping any scene she is in.
+I couldn't stand to watch her make a fool of herself so I skipped almost every scene she is in.
 I also skipped most of the ballroom scenes and any part involving Mr. Collins or Lady Catherine.
-I liked the book better.
+Needless to say, I liked the book better.

 But in a lot of places the movie adds to the book.
 I loved the images of English countryside: the farms and animals, the streams and rivulets, the incredibly photogenic trees, the meadows and so on.
 In the end, watching the movie supplied me with many images and settings that I want to place the characters of the book against by reading it again.
 Also, watching this movie makes me want to reread _I Capture The Castle_, which is also set in the English countryside.